theidealmanish/superpage/README.md

 * **Unified Creator Profiles:** "Creators can consolidate their entire online presence on Superpa.ge, linking all their social channels (YouTube, GitHub, Twitch, etc.).
 This provides a single, discoverable hub for their audience."

-* **Web3 Powered Transactions:** "Built on the Stellar network, Superpa.ge offers transparent, secure, and low-cost transactions.
+* **Web3 Powered Transactions:** "Built on the Solana network, Superpa.ge offers transparent, secure, and low-cost transactions.
 This eliminates the need for intermediaries and empowers both creators and fans."

 ## Future Vision: